-Bone marrow is the spongy tissue in the centre of some of our bigger bones, such as the thigh bones, the breastbone, pelvis and back bones.
-The bone marrow is where blood cells are made.
-It contains basic cells called ‘blood stem cells’ that can develop into more specialised blood cells, such as white blood cells, red blood cells and platelets.
-The different types of blood cells are then released into the bloodstream.
+Bone marrow is the spongy tissue in the middle of some of the bigger bones in your body, such as your thigh bone (femur), breastbone (sternum), hip bone (pelvis) and back bones (vertebrae).
+Your bone marrow is where blood cells are made.
+It contains cells called blood ‘haemopoietic’ stem cells (blood stem cells).
+Stem cells are undeveloped cells that can divide and grow into all the blood cells you need.
+This includes red blood cells, platelets and all the different types of white blood cells.

 Most people who need a bone marrow biopsy have the procedure as an outpatient and do not have to stay in hospital overnight.

 Your medical team should give you information about having a bone marrow biopsy and anything you need to do to prepare for it.
 Tell them about any medications, supplements or vitamins you are taking, in case they affect how you need to prepare.
 You are usually able to eat and drink as normal before the procedure.